ChifiSource/Olive.jl/README.md

 ```julia
 using Olive; Olive.start(path = ".")
 ```
 This will give us an `olive` home directory inside of the provided URI.
 Inside of this directory, we can begin developing our module.
 From there, it is simply extending your `Olive` and manipulating it into being server-ready.
+Alternatively, `start` does not have to be used and you can load `Olive` by manually creating the olive server yourself.
+This is not entirely recommended, especially not for new users, primarily because there is no documentation on doing this.
+However, there is more information and a small write-up on this in [olive servers](#olive-servers)
 #### olive servers
 The `Olive.start` function actually does not return `Nothing`, it returns a `Toolips.WebServer`.
 ```julia